Machine Learning Notebook

 y_encoded = le.fit_transform(y_series) # 'hourly' → 0, 'monthly' → 1, ...

-In practice, use ColumnTransformer inside a Pipeline (see below) rather than encoding manually.
+In real work, use ColumnTransformer inside a Pipeline (see below) instead of encoding by hand.

 Feature Scaling